hibachouchou/AWS-Small-Projects/The Cloud Resume Challenge/DevOps/IaC/README.md

-# Infrastructure as Code using Terraform
+# Using Terraform to Manage AWS Programmable Infrastructures